iCertain key historical and constitutional matters

 As for the main power suppliers who have entered into power purchase contracts with the MOE, as indicated above, these companies are not allowed to sell their production other than to the MOE (as buyer under the power purchase contracts).
 As generation capacity increases over the next few years, it is anticipated that this may change.
 In the Kurdistan Region, the matter is slightly different.
 As other private plants have emerged, the KRG is only committing to purchasing a minimum percentage of generated electricity, and the developers are allowed to supply power to third parties, including the international oil companies developing the fields in the Kurdistan Region.
 The problems with this are mainly related to the grid, as it is still relatively undeveloped and there are technical difficulties in the private sector development.
 Independent electricity producers in the Kurdistan region commenced supplying power to liberated areas, like the city of Mosul.

-The reduction in the price of crude oil in 2014–2015 caused major budgetary problems in Iraq, and therefore certain existing obligations of the state were delayed or amended.
-For example, there has been speculation that the structure and terms of the technical services agreements between the international oil companies and the MOO may be amended.
+The reduction in the price of crude oil in 2014–2017 caused major budgetary problems in Iraq, and therefore certain existing obligations of the state were delayed or amended.
+For example, at the time, there was a discussion that the structure and terms of the technical services agreements between the international oil companies and the MOO would be amended.
 Moreover, the delays in the development of the oil fields may cause the collection and treatment of the associated gas from the oil fields to be delayed.
 At the time of writing, however, and based on discussions with personnel from the MOO, the South Gas project with Shell Oil (to gather and treat the associated gas from several giant oil fields) is still on track.

 The deterioration in the security situation, especially in the western desert areas of Iraq, has caused delays in the development of some of the gas fields in the areas, such as Akkaz.
 Moreover, the strategic pipeline project to Jordan has also been delayed owing to the fact that there are large tracts of land not under government control.

-In light of the budgetary constraints in 2015 and 2016, Iraq may begin entering into loans and other types of borrowing in the international financial markets.
-In addition, various ministries including the MOE may enter into vendor financing agreements for the supply of equipment, in particular for the transmission grid.
+As a result of the budgetary constraints in 2015–2017, Iraq began entering into loans and other types of borrowing in the international financial markets.
+In addition, various ministries including the MOE entered into vendor-financing agreements for the supply of equipment, in particular for the transmission grid.
 At the same time, owing to the difficult environment in Iraq (legal, regulatory and security), traditional project finance may not be available and accordingly non-traditional forms of financing would be required to be made available (or more aggressive lenders, such as Chinese financial institutions).